The general linear group as a complete invariant for C*-algebras: The case of simple AH-algebras

-For simple AH-algebras of real rank zero, let us recall the classification theorem, provided independently by Gong in \cite{Gon} and Dadarlat in \cite{Dad2}, whose proof uses Elliott-Gong's classification in \cite{EllGon} (see for example \cite[Theorem 3.3.1]{RorSto}).
+For simple AH-algebras of real rank zero, let us recall the classification theorem, provided independently by Gong in \cite{Gon} and Dadarlat in \cite{Dad2}, whose proof uses Elliott-Gong's classification in \cite{EllGon} (see for example Theorem~3.3.1 in \cite{RorSto}).

-\begin{thm}[Dadarlat, Gong, Elliott] Let $A$ and $B$ be simple, unital, AH-algebras of slow dimension growth and of real rank zero.
+\begin{theorem}[Dadarlat, Gong, Elliott] Let $A$ and $B$ be simple, unital, AH-algebras of slow dimension growth and of real rank zero.
 It follows that $A$ is $^*$-isomorphic to $B$ if and only if